 After about two hours of hunting, it was time to prepare a meal, and the hunters found an area in a dry river bed that had a little wind to start the fire.
 One of the hunters fashioned a stick and straightened it out with his teeth to help start the fire.

 Just like we had helped with earlier, the fire was started, and I couldn’t help but think about what we were all witnessing on this day.
 This was a daily ritual that these men have to do to survive.
 This was not something that is done strictly for tourists, but a way of life that depends on them to survive.
-We simply open a refrigerator door and grab something whereas here they have to hope that there is an opportunity for food to survive for the day.
-It’s a bit sobering when you look at their life that way and then look at how us westerners live as well.
+We just open a refrigerator door and grab something whereas here they have to hope that there is an opportunity for food to survive for the day.
+It’s a bit sobering when you look at their life that way and then look at how we westerners live as well.

 Next came the preparation of the birds which was nothing more than plucking them.